materialdigital/dataportal_tutorial/README.md

 ![US2_5](./images/DataPotal_US2_5.png)

 We suggest to click on the option **Preview**.
 Which takes you to the **Detail Page of the Dataset** and its different Resources.

+The functionalities **Download** and **Create Mapping** are further explained underneath the description of the detailed page for the dataset.

 #### Detail Page of Dataset:
 There are different buttons at the top of the explore page, depending on the format you selected in the previous step.
 The buttons shown in this example are available for CSV files.